 - The main financial centre in Vietnam is Ho Chi Min City.

 - Vietnam has bilateral payment arrangements with Belarus, Cambodia, China, Laos and Russia.

 - Vietnam has many advantages as a global outsourcing centre, with low costs, a skilled IT workforce, a young, literate and educated population, many university graduates, a stable, one-party government with low political risk, good infrastructure in urban centres, and a sound and growing English-language proficiency.

-- There 35 domestic commercial banks in Vietnam, four of which are fully state-owned and the rest are either joint-stock banks or joint-venture banks.
-In addition, there are nine wholly foreign-owned banks, and around 52 representative offices of foreign banks and around 49 branches of foreign banks.
+- There are 35 domestic commercial banks in Vietnam, of which four are state-owned and the rest are either joint-stock or joint-venture banks.
+In addition, there are nine wholly foreign-owned banks, 52 representative offices of foreign banks and 49 foreign bank branches.

 - The banking sector is dominated by four banks: Vietnam Bank for Agriculture and Rural Development (Agribank), Bank for Investment and Development of Vietnam (BIDV), Commercial Bank for Foreign Trade of Vietnam (Vietcombank) and Vietnam Joint Stock Commercial Bank for Industry and Trade (Vietinbank).

-- State-owned banks hold the largest total assets at more than 40%, followed by joint stock banks at 42%.
+- State-owned banks currently hold the largest total assets of more than 44%, followed by joint stock banks with just under 42%.

 - The largest bank is Agribank, in terms of total assets, customer base and branch network.